1Px-Vision/OFDM_RADAR/README.md

 > [!TIP]
 > The integration of OFDM in microwave imaging systems markedly improves resolution and aperture synthesis, making it a superior choice for high-precision applications.

+# Project Scope

+This project presents the development of a cost-effective OFDM radar system employing multi-carrier in-band S technology in a 1x2 MIMO configuration.
+The system focuses on generating 2D images using the Range Doppler Algorithm (RDA), with enhanced spatial resolution achieved through carrier control and phase adjustment.